NHSDigital/patient-switching-adaptors-mapping-documentation/observations/README.md

 ```
 * note - the Transfer-degraded record entry was present in the FHIR, it has not been added by the Adaptor.
 </details>

+8. `NarrativeStatement` components are created for each of the fields stated in [Observation Fields mapped to Narrative Statement](#Observation-fields-mapped-to-Narrative-Statement) above.
+If none of
+   these fields are present, and no [Filing Comments](#Filing-Comment-(JSON-FHIR->-XML-HL7)) are present the `NarrativeStatement` will be omitted.

 ### Test Result (JSON FHIR > XML HL7)